 Table 1.
-State Tax Treatment of LLCs and LLPs (as of September 3, 2019) (Continued)
+State Tax Treatment of LLCs and LLPs (as of Jan.
+1, 2021) (Continued)

-State State Income Tax Classification of LLCs Follows Federal?
-Nonresident Partner Withholding? ^{d.e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f California Yesa LLC/LLP pays tax on nonresident partner's distributive share of California income (for U.S. partners) unless nonresident consents filed; if consents filed, still must withhold but may request waiver from state.
-Annual \$800 minimum franchise tax on all LLCs/LLPs; and gross receipts tax ranging from \$900 to \$11,790 on LLCs (unapportioned pre-2007); unapportioned fee declared unconstitutional in Northwest Energetic Services LLC v.
-Franchise Tax Board, 159 Cal.
-App.
-4th 841 (1st Dist., 2008); and Ventas Finance I LLC v.
-Franchise Tax Board, 81 Cal.
-Rptr.
-3d 823 (1st Dist., 2008), rev. denied No. \$166870 (Cal.
-2008), cert. denied S. Ct.
-Dkt.
-No. 08-1022 (2009).
-No series LLC provision; but see California FTB Tax News, 3 (Vol. 06-2, Mar./Apr.
-2006); California 2014 Form 568 LLC Tax Booklet (Forms and Instructions), Section F, 8 (Series LLCs); California FTB Tax News, 4 (Oct.
-2011); and California FTB Pub.
+State State Income Tax Classification of LLCs Follows Federal? c Nonresident Partner Withholding? d,e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f California Yesa LLC/LLP pays tax on nonresident partner's distributive share of California income (for U.S. partners) unless nonresident consents filed; if consents filed, still must withhold, but may request waiver from the state.
+Annual \$800 minimum franchise tax on all LLCs/LLPs, and gross receipts tax ranging from \$900 to \$11,790 on LLCs.
+No series LLC provision; but see: (1) California FTB Tax News, (Vol. 06-2, Mar./ Apr.
+2006), p.
+3; (2) California 2014 Form 568, "Limited Liability Company Tax Booklet (Forms and Instructions)," section F, p.
+8 (Series LLCs); (3) California FTB Tax News, (Oct.
+2011), p.
+4; and (4) California FTB Pub.
 3556 LLC MEO (Rev. Jan.
-2015): Limited Liability Company Filing Information (noting that California considers each series in a series LLC to be a separate LLC for tax and fee purposes).
+2015): Limited Liability Company Filing Information (noting that California considers each series in a series LLC to be a separate LLC for annual tax and LLC fee purposes).
 Colorado Yes, a but not for purposes of classifying 80-20 companies.
 See Agilent Technologies Inc. v.
-Colorado Department of Revenue, 441 P.3d 1012 (Colo.
+Department of Revenue, 441 P.3d 1012 (Colo.
 2019).
 LLC/LLP withholds at 4.63% or pays tax at 4.63% with composite return on nonresident partner's distributive share of Colorado-source income unless nonresident consents filed.
-No No
+No No Connecticut Yes a LLC/LLP pays tax on nonresident noncorporate partner's distributive share of Connecticut-source income at highest marginal rate if the partner has greater than \$1,000 in state-sourced income.
+For taxable years beginning on or after Jan.
+1, 2018, LLC/LLP makes estimated payments of the PTE tax in lieu of composite payments.
+LLCs/LLPs subject to annual business entity tax of \$250.
+The tax is eliminated beginning Jan.
+1, 2020.
+For taxable years beginning on or after Jan.
+1, 2018, LLCs/LLPs are subject to 6.99% PTE tax on their net income (partners receive partial credit).
+No